 Is Male Depression Different From Female Depression?

-Women are twice as likely to be diagnosed with depression than men, and there may be some underlying biological factors that contribute to this discrepancy.
-However, many scientists hypothesize that the main driver of the gender gap is that women are more likely to self-report symptoms, and men who experience depression and less likely to seek help, get a diagnosis, and receive treatment.
-This is a serious problem, and it’s likely a contributing factor to why men are four times more likely to die by suicide than women.
-Reaching out for help is not a sign of weakness, and a combination of psychotherapy and/or medication can help most people improve their symptoms and quality of life.
+Women are twice as likely to be diagnosed with depression than men, and some underlying biological factors may contribute to this discrepancy.
+However, many scientists hypothesize that the primary driver of the gender gap is that women are more likely to self-report symptoms, and men who experience depression may be less likely to seek help, get a diagnosis, and receive treatment.

-Major depressive disorder is one of the most common psychiatric disorders in the United States, and it can be serious and even life-threatening.
-Though 6.2% of adult males in the U.S. self-reported having a major depressive episode in 2020, it is estimated that the actual percentage of men who experience major depression is much higher.
+Major depressive disorder (major depression) is one of the most common psychiatric disorders in the United States, and it can be serious and even life-threatening.
+Though 6.2% of adult men in the US self-reported having major depressive episodes in 2020, it is estimated that the actual percentage of men who experience major depression is higher due to stigmas about men seeking mental health support.

 Most depressive symptoms are the same for both men and women.
 These include the following: